-Screws must be secured in the proper method for securing port retainer screws to stainless steel shells using medium strength thread locker and the specified torque setting see "Torque Specs" on page APNDX-20.
+Screws must be secured in the proper method for securing port retainer screws to stainless steel shells using medium strength thread locker and the specified torque setting.
+See "Torque Specs" module.
 If using Port Retainer screw holes bracket should not exceed 5/4" (2 mm).

-Brackets should not exceed $\frac{5}{4}$ " (2 mm) in thickness if port retainer screw locations are used on a stainless steel shell.
+Brackets should not exceed $\frac{5}{64}$ " (2 mm) in thickness if port retainer screw locations are used on a stainless steel shell.

-Screws used should be the appropriate length as to not exceed the thick- ness of the Port Retainer.
+Screws used should be the appropriate length as to not exceed the thickness of the Port Retainer.
 Longer screws will damage the helmet shell or frame.
 This could cause flooding through the port.